-Score value_6 According to article 28 of the Law on Normative Acts in Bulgaria, every draft for a normative act (starting from the acts with highest power such as codes and laws, down to municipal regulations and instructions) needs to be accompanied by explicit motivation and by a report including an obligatory assessment of results.
+4 According to article 28 of the Law on Normative Acts in Bulgaria, every draft for a normative act (starting from the acts with highest power such as codes and laws, down to municipal regulations and instructions) needs to be accompanied by explicit motivation and by a report including an obligatory assessment of results.
 In theory, the accompanying report is supposed to look at all the effects of the proposed legislation - budgetary, economic, social and environmental - and its impact on the effectiveness of other policies.
-In practice, this is rarely done.
-In accordance with the law every normative act is accompanied by a motivation and a report, but only budgetary environmental impact assessments are conducted in depth.
+In practice, this is rarely done and impact assessments are mostly formal, incomplete and perfunctory.
+In accordance with the law every normative act is accompanied by a motivation and a report, but only budgetary and environmental impact assessments are conducted in depth.